Aplyca/ansible-role-aws/README.md

 General tasks in AWS:
 - As an enhacement it should contains the aws-cli
-- Use aws-cli to syn s3
+- Use aws-cli to sync s3
 - Use aws-cli to send logs to cloudwatch

 Requirements